AT commands (“attention commands” formally, the Hayes command set), are used to communicate directly with a modem device and configure it.

-If you are not familiar with using COM terminal, download some graphical tool like: CuteCom or minicom.
+If you are not familiar with using COM terminals, you might want to use a graphical tool like:

 Device: /dev/ttyUSB0 Connection: 115200 @ 8-N-1 Line end: CR

-Here is Example for Huawei E392 LTE/3G dongle.
+Here is example for the Huawei E392 LTE/3G dongle:

 Send: AT OK Send: AT^SETPORT=?
 Recieve: 1:MODEM Recieve: 2:PCUI Recieve: 3:DIAG Recieve: 4:PCSC Recieve: 5:GPS Recieve: 6:GPS CONTROL Recieve: 7:NDIS Recieve: A:BLUE TOOTH Recieve: B:FINGER PRINT Recieve: D:MMS Recieve: E:PC VOICE Recieve: A1:CDROM Recieve: A2:SD Recieve: OK Send: AT^SETPORT?
 Recieve: A1,A2;1,2,3,A1,A2 Recieve: OK Send: AT^SETPORT="A1;2,7,A2" Recieve: OK Send: AT^SETPORT?
 Recieve: A1;2,7,A2 Recieve: OK

-Modem configuration is splitted into 2 parts: before “;” and after.
+Modem configuration is split into 2 parts: before

-Once modem is plugged-In - it declares itself in first configuration (normally with at least: A1 - virtual CD drive with Drivers and application).
-If the drivers are installed - they see the modem and issue a special command to switch to “working” configuration - this is 2,7 interfaces in this example.
+Once a modem is plugged-in, it should declare itself in first configuration (normally with at least: A1 - virtual CD drive with Drivers and application).
+If the drivers are installed, they will see the modem and issue a special command to switch to a “working” configuration - this is 2,7 interfaces in this example.

-Never turn Off PC interface (2:PCUI in this example)!!!
-Otherwise you'd not have ability to access modem with terminal and change the config.
+Warning: Never turn Off PC interface!
+(2:PCUI in this example) You will lose the ability to access modem with terminal and change the configuration.

 You can add more interfaces to be active i.e. SD card: